Which city is cheaper, Portland or Columbia?

 In October, Columbia usually receives more rain than Portland.
 Columbia gets 3 inches (75 mm) of rain, while Portland receives 2.6 inches (67 mm) of rain each month for the autumn.

 The winter brings many poeple to Columbia as well as Portland.
-Also, the shopping scene and the cuisine are the main draw to Portland this time of year.
+The winter months attract visitors to Columbia because of the museums, the shopping scene, and the cuisine.
+Also, the museums, the shopping scene, and the cuisine are the main draw to Portland this time of year.

 It's quite cold in Portland in the winter.
 In the winter, Columbia is much warmer than Portland.
-Typically, the winter temperatures in Columbia in January are around 45°F (7°C), and Portland is about 40°F (4°C).
+Typically, the winter temperatures in Columbia in January average around 45°F (7°C), and Portland averages at about 40°F (4°C).

 In the winter, Columbia often gets more sunshine than Portland.
 Columbia gets 171 hours of sunny skies this time of year, while Portland receives 86 hours of full sun.